nuxt/website-v2/content/en/guides/directory-structure/assets.md

 ### Example

-In this example we show how to reference the DMSans fonts from the assets folder using the `@font-face` rule in the `main.css` file.
+`assets/main.css` shows how to reference the DMSans fonts from the assets folder using the `@font-face` rule.

 <app-modal>
   <code-sandbox  :src="csb_link"></code-sandbox>